Do I need planning permission?

 When you don't need permission

 Some types of development can be carried out without planning permission.
+These are referred to as permitted development.
 The most common of these relate to extensions and alterations to houses.

 Non-domestic properties